datamapper/datamapper.github.com/why.markdown

 If you never do anything with the results of a query, DataMapper won't incur the latency of talking to your data-store.

+NOTE that this currently doesn't work when you start to nest loops that access the associations more than one level deep.
+The following would *not* issue the optimal amount of queries:

+{% highlight ruby linenos %}
+zoos = Zoo.all
+zoos.each do |zoo|
+  # on first iteration, DM loads up all of the exhibits for all of the items in zoos
+  # in 1 query to the data-store.

+  zoo.exhibits.each do |exhibit|
+    # n+1 queries in other ORMs, not in DataMapper
+    puts "Zoo: #{zoo.name}, Exhibit: #{exhibit.name}"

+    exhibit.items.each do |item|
+      # currently DM won't be smart about the queries it generates for
+      # accessing the items in any particular exhibit
+      puts "Item: #{item.name}"
+    end
+  end
+end
+{% endhighlight %}

+However, there's work underway to remove that limitation.
+In the future, it will be possible to get the same smart queries inside deeper nested iterations.

 Querying models by their associations
 -------------------------------------